Resistance to change…

 James Samana - Insightful Path Founder

-If something in this spoke to you… if you’re curious about how your own beliefs are shaped, or you’re leading others through complexity and resistance, I’d love to hear from you.
+If something in this spoke to you, whether for yourself or someone you lead, I’d love to hear from you.

-Whether you're doing this work for yourself or in support of others, I help people develop the inner clarity, emotional courage, and leadership identity to meet these moments with presence and integrity.
-You can reach out via the contact page, or simply send me a message.
-Let’s explore this path of insight together.
+I help thoughtful people develop the clarity, courage, and leadership identity to meet complexity with presence and integrity.
+Reach out via the contact page or send me a message.
+Let’s grow through this, together.